Esangbedo-Oseremen/Superstore-Sales-Dashboard/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analyasis is the "superstore_dataset.csv", it includes customer orders with details like order date, sales amount, shipping information, product category, and customer location.
+Superstore Data: The primary dataset used for this analyasis is the "superstore_dataset.csv", it includes customer orders with details like order date, sales amount, shipping information, product category, and customer location.

 ### Tools